xjchenGit/home/_pages/cv.md

 Education
 ======
-* M.S. in Computer Science and Information Engineering, National Taiwan University, 2022 (expected)
+* M.S. in Computer Science and Information Engineering, National Taiwan University, 2022 (expected).
-* B.S. in Computer Science and Information Engineering, National Taiwan University of Science and Technology, 2020
+* B.S. in Computer Science and Information Engineering, National Taiwan University of Science and Technology, 2020.

 Research experience
 ======